 Natural Pathways To Growth System Leadership

-Senge, Hamilton, and Kania identified six gateways to develop system leadership.
+Senge, Hamilton, and Kania identified six gateways to developing system leadership.
 I think “pathways” is a better term.
 Gateways are something that you can walk through and it’s a binary event.
 A pathway is a path that must be walked over time in order to achieve the destination.

 The six pathways to system leadership are:

 - Redirecting Attention – The two most critical actions that system leadership can have are to change the focus of attention and redirect it.
 By changing the focus of attention, system leaders must be able to guide conversations away from what is easiest or what has worked in the past towards sharing views on where resources should go next; towards ideas previously unheard of, and away from fear-based leadership.

 - Reorienting Strategy – This is all about creating the space for change rather than trying to make change happen yourself. it is about creating the conditions that are conducive to generating change not only with direction but also organically as part of a culture of change.